KenKundert/inform/doc/user.rst

 """

 .. py:function:: fmt(msg, \*args, \**kwargs)
+   :noindex:

-:func:`inform.fmt` is similar to ''.format(), but it can pull arguments from the local scope.
+:func:`fmt` is similar to ''.format(), but it can pull arguments from the local scope.

 .. code-block:: python